kushsinghparihar01/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Machine Learning projects implemented in Python using Jupyter Notebook.
+Machine Learning projects implemented in Python using Jupyter Notebook..